alsrbok/Binarization_of_Sampling_Free_GNN/README.md

 # Binarization of Sampling Free GNN

-I will upload the full code after I upload thesis on arxiv.
+I will upload the full code after I upload a thesis on arxiv.

 Current code is about Strong Baseline for Binarized GNN.